skatejs/skatejs/README.md

   //
   // All lifecycle callbacks use `this` to refer to the component element.

-  // Called when the element is created.
+  // Called before the element is set up.
+Descendants components may or may not
+  // be initialised yet.
   created: function () {},

   // Called when the element is attached to the document.